Birmingham Snow Hill railway station: Closure

 Following closure, the derelict station was used for several years as a car park.
 It enjoyed a brief moment of fame in 1976 when it was the setting for a fight scene in the locally set BBC TV drama series Gangsters.
 However, despite a public outcry, the Snow Hill building was not preserved.
 The Colmore Row façade was demolished in 1969, and the rest of the station largely demolished in 1977, when the dangerous state of the building was revealed.
 The ironwork of the station roof was badly corroded in several places, and the unstable ground and foundations on which the station had been built were causing it to slide downhill.
 A few items, including the original gates and booking hall sign, were saved and later used in the Moor Street restoration.

 The closure was decided by the London Midland region of British Railways, to whom the station and lines had been transferred to from the Western Region in 1963.
 The decision was actually against the recommendation of the Beeching report, which highlighted the route through Snow Hill and Wolverhampton Low Level as an important one to stay open, however the London Midland region didn't want to have a line duplicate to their own from New Street to Wolverhampton High Level.
-The reason the station was re-opened so soon after its closure was because the West Midlands Passenger Transport Executive (now Transport for West Midlands) has been formed a few years earlier, but it didn't have the necessary powers to prevent the station's closure.
-As soon as the WMPTE gained these powers, they set to work re-opening Snow Hill and managed to safeguard the trackbed to Wolverhampton Low Level for a possible future re-opening, this would become the West Midlands Metro line in 1999.
+The reason the station was re-opened so soon after its closure was because the West Midlands Passenger Transport Executive (now Transport for West Midlands) had been formed a few years earlier, but it did not have the necessary powers to prevent the station's closure.
+As soon as the WMPTE gained these powers, they set to work re-opening Snow Hill and managed to safeguard the trackbed to Wolverhampton Low Level for a possible future re-opening: this would become the West Midlands Metro line in 1999.